danielmelilli/danielmelilli.github.io/about.md

 My focus currently is on Cloud Technology, DevOps and automation.
 You will also find some information on some of my other interests such as Home Automation, Development and many things Rasbperry Pi!

-I am currently working as a Technicai Director leading Site Reliability Engineering supporting a vast amount of modern technologies on Major Cloud providers.
+I am currently working as a Technical Director leading Site Reliability Engineering supporting a vast amount of modern technologies on Major Cloud providers.
 You can find more about me on [Linkedin](https://linkedin.com/in/danielmelilli)

 This site was created using Jekyll and is being hosted on GitHub Pages.
 You can find more info on it below.